-NCERT notes on important topics for the UPSC Civil Services Exam.
-These notes will also be useful for other competitive exams like banking PO, SSC, state civil services exams and so on.
-This article talks about Earthquakes, its magnitude scale, causes, types, etc.
+NCERT notes on essential topics for the UPSC Civil Services Exam.
+These notes will also be useful for other competitive exams like banking PO, SSC, etc. This article talks about Earthquakes, their magnitude scale, causes, types, etc.

-- Seismic waves studies offer a full picture of the layered interior.
+- Seismic wave studies offer a full picture of the layered interior.

-- An earthquake is, simply put, shaking of the earth’s crust.
+- An earthquake is, simply put, the shaking of the earth’s crust.

 - It is caused due to the energy release, which triggers waves that travel in all directions.

 - The emanation of energy occurs along a fault.

 - A fault is a sharp break in the crustal rocks.